 Place the heated sugar and egg mixture in a mixing bowl or onto the standing mixer with the whisk attachment.
-Whisk the egg mixture on medium-high for about 10 minutes until the mixture has doubled in size and the bowl is no longer warm to the touch.
+Whisk into a meringue on medium-high for about 10 minutes until the mixture has doubled in size and the bowl is no longer warm to the touch.

 Replace whisk with the paddle attachment and on low-medium speed gradually add butter, one or two tablespoons at a time.
 Scrape the bowl with a rubber spatula.
 Once all the butter is incorporated add vanilla and lemon juice.
 Increase speed to medium-high until the mixture is light and fluffy.

 Use same day or store in an airtight plastic container in the refrigerator for 1 week or freeze up to 3 months.
 Allow the buttercream to return to room temperature and mix before using.

 Buttercream appears curdled: this is perfectly normal.
 Just keep mixing a few more minutes until smooth.